 Initially governed through a Constitution, ICET adopted By—Laws at the time of its incorporation.
 The By—Laws are a set of internal rules of procedure for resolving various issues and conducting business.
 These internal procedural rules nay be amended by the Board of Directors.
 Amendments are presented to the membership at the annual business meeting and become effective immediately, provided no objections from a majority of the members present and voting at that meeting are received.

 ICET's initial Constitution established a Board of Directors as its governing body.
 The Board of Directors determines the goals and objectives of the Council and executes the governance responsibilities stipulated in the By—Laws.
-At the time of ICET l s incorporation in 1973, a Board of Trustees was also established to oversee the development of the Council's financial resources and to expand the ICET network to include active participation and involvement by private sector and government representatives.
-Today, ICET is governed by these two Boards whose members represent colleges, universities, ministries of education, government agencies, the private sector, national research institutes, and other teacher preparation institutions worldwide.
+Members of the Board represent colleges, universities, ministries of education, government agencies, the private sector, national research institutes, and other teacher preparation institutions worldwide.

 As required by the Articles of Incorporation, ICET appoints Officers to conduct the essential business of the Council.
 Officers are appointed by the Board of Directors, and, with the exception of the Secretary, are members of the Board.
-The President presides over assemblies of the Board and of the membership.
-The Executive Director, who also serves as Treasurer, is responsible for the management and administration of the Council's affairs and its central office and exercises custodianship of its financial resources.
-The Council employs a Legal Counsel who traditionally has been the individual appointed by the Board to serve as Secretary and to supervise the Council's legal interests and records.
-Since the Secretary is also the Legal Counsel, he is not a member of the Board.
+The President presides over assemblies of the Board and of the membership and is responsible for the management and administration of the Council's affairs and its central office.
+The Treasurer exercises custodianship of its financial resources.
+The Board Chairperson presides over assemblies of the Board and the membership.